 Physical Traits of the Golden Bullmastiff Retriever

-However, while you can never be completely accurate as to what will happen, there are a number of traits that are quite common throughout the breed.
+However, while you can never be completely accurate as to what will happen, there are several traits that are quite common throughout the breed.

 You must remember that both parents are going to be regarded as being large dogs, so it’s no surprise to discover that this breed will be no different.